jon-jacky/Piety/samples/ed.md

 For command mode syntax, consult any Unix *ed* reference.
 In brief: one or two line numbers as needed *precede* the single letter command, separated by commas.
-Dot is indicated by a period and the last line is indicated by the dollar sign *$*.
-So the function call to print the from the line before *dot* to three lines before the end is:
+Dot is indicated by a period and the length of the buffer is indicated by the dollar sign *$*.
+So the function call to print the from the line before *dot* to three lines before the end
+is:

     p(o()-1,S()-3)